snoowbirvd/Data-Scientist-Assoc.-Practical-Exam/README.md

 **My Approach**: 2 things I practice before diving into the specific tasks
 1. Understanding the overall goal of this project (to properly absorb the approach and learnings to this case)
    - Task 1 & 2 is about cleaning and preparing the dataset for reliable analysis
-   - Task 3 is Exploring the relationship between house features (e.g., bedrooms, area, location) and sale price
+   - Task 3 is exploring the relationship between house features (e.g., bedrooms, area, location) and sale price
-   - Rask 4 & 5 is Building a baseline predictive model to estimate sale prices based on available features
+   - Rask 4 & 5 is building a baseline predictive model to estimate sale prices based on available features
-   - Overall, this is to help RealAgents optimize the listing prices of houses by predicting house sale prices based on their characteristics
+   - In perspective, this is to help optimize the listing prices of houses by predicting house sale prices based on their characteristics

-2. Conducting a comprehensive dataframe inspection
+2. Conducting a comprehensive dataframe inspection to have an overview of the data variables

-### Task 1 & 2:  Identify and replace missing values/Clean categorical and text data by manipulating strings
+### Task 1 & 2:  Identify and replace missing values/Clean categorical and text data by manipulating strings/Convert values between data types.
 **My Assessment & Strategy**:
 1. **Holistic Inspection Approach**
-   - Performed a for loop column-by-column quality analysis (I include unique values, potential missing value patterns, capitalization and spelling Analysis for object types, statistics for numeric Columns)
+   - Performed a for loop column-by-column quality analysis (I include unique values, potential missing value patterns, capitalization and spelling Analysis for object types, statistics for numeric columns)

    **Data Issues Identified:**
    - `city` column contained placeholder values (`'--'`) indicating missing data.